 People with allergies may find relief by using natural plant extracts and foods that act as antihistamines.
-Examples include vitamin C, butterbur, probiotics, and more.
+Examples include vitamin C, spirulina, probiotics, and more.

 Antihistamines are substances that block histamine activity in the body.
 Histamine is a protein that triggers allergy symptoms, such as sneezing, itchy eyes, and a scratchy throat.

-In this article, we describe the five best natural antihistamines, and we take a look at the science behind them.
+This article describes the eight best natural antihistamines and looks at the science behind them.